nic-dgl103/w23-exercise-6/README.md

 <!-- DGL 103 CVS1 - your name - Exercise 6 -->
 ```
 ### 1. Debug your code
-Open your index.html file in the browser.
 1. Highlight errors: Use the HTMLHint extension in VS Code to highlight issues and help you troubleshoot your code.
 Note: If the debugger is not working then you may be in restricted mode and need to turn on Workspace Trust.
 Click on the Manage Gear button at the bottom of the screen on the left-hand side, then select Manage Workspace Trust to switch between Trusted and Restrictied modes.
 2. Improve your formatting: Using the Prettier extension to help you format your code is a fast way to make your code easier to read and highlight nesting hierarchy issues.
 3. Use the Chrome Developer Tools: Open index.html in your browser, right-click > Inspect.
 Click on the Elements tab, one by one, click on the arrows to open up the parent elements and drill down the descendant elements.
 This helps you see how the browser has interpreted the nesting of your elements.
-4. Still have errors?
-Use the HTML and CSS validator service by W3C to highlight errors that the HTMLHint extension might not have picked up on.
+4. Use the HTML and CSS validator service by W3C to check for errors that the HTMLHint extension might not have picked up on.

 ### 2. Style the content
+1. In VS Code, create an external stylesheet and link it to your index.html file.
-In the Inspector's Styles tab, you can see the styles that are applied to the individual HTML elements.
+2. Open https://askclaireguiot.github.io/w23-exercise-6-example/ in the browser.
+Use the browser's Inspector's Styles tab, you can see the styles that are applied to the individual HTML elements.
 If a style is italicized and the source is stated as "user agent stylesheet", that means that it is the HTML element's default styling which is built-into the HTML language itself.
-You can click on the Computed tab next to the Styles tab to see the CSS box model for each element.
-1. Using the information in the Styles tab, you will reverse-engineer the styles.css file for this page.
-You will copy and paste the styles from the Styles tab directly into your stylesheet.
+Using the information in the Styles tab, reverse-engineer the styles.css file for this page.
+Copy and paste the styles from the Styles tab directly into your stylesheet.
 Keep going until you are sure that you have styled your whole index.html to look exactly like the live webpage.
 2. Organize your CSS so that it is easy to read.

 ### 3. Practice some launch tasks